inkVerb/verb-dev/README.md

 	B. Note basic directory (folder) structures (folder and directory are used interchangeably in Verber instructions)
 		- verb is the install folder
 		- Before being installed, verb only contains: INSTALL, serfs, and inst
-		- First, the "Verber" server must be pre-made (make-verber-preserver), then made (make-verber).
+		- First, the "Verber" server must be pre-made (make-preverber), then made (make-verber).
 		- Installing with "setupverb" will create the local/verb directory: configs
 		- After installing with "setupverb", the inst directory can theoretically be deleted but it is not at all necessary
 	C. The "configs" directory is simple and useful, created by setupverb, containing many things: